dawdad/ansible-playbooks/README.md

 This script will help you to deploy your user fast and easy without the need to copy the SSH key or create the user

+Copy the all.yml.example to all.yml

+You need to change the Variables in the all.yml file in the group_all folder:
 <h3>Variables:</h3>

 Ansible Playbook Hostnames out of your inventory